Buffalo chicken nibbles with blue cheese aioli and spicy dipping sauce

 ( SERVES 4 )

-Buffalo chicken originates from Buffalo, New York.
-Chicken pieces are deep-fried and served with a hot sauce.
+Buffalo chicken originates from Buffalo, New York and in this recipe, chicken pieces are deep-fried and served with a hot sauce.

 (You can click on ingredients to see more related recipes)

 |2 tsp||Lemon juice|

 |1 cup||Rice bran oil, or canola oil|

 |100 g||Blue cheese, roughly chopped|

 |2 kg||Chicken nibbles, (1-2 kg)|

 - To make the aioli, place the egg, garlic and lemon juice in a small food processor and blend until well mixed.
 With the motor running, slowly add the oil in a thin stream.
 The mixture will thicken.
 Add the blue cheese and parsley, and process until well combined.
 Taste & season with salt & freshly cracked black pepper.
 Set aside.

 - To make the sauce, slowly melt the butter in a small saucepan without stirring.
 Gently pour the yellow liquid into a bowl, leaving the white milk solids behind.
 Discard the milk solids.
 Add the whole bottle of Tabasco, paprika, sugar and salt, and whisk to combine.
 Set aside.